yormy/tripwire-laravel/_docs/00___TODO.md

 check if loggingConfig does CHECK the data, but only not stores to databse.

-Slack is unclear: => test \to ? channel?
-Route::TripwireResetRoutes();   // needs to have guest access/ todo also ignored by firewall... how? does this work Convert all :self =>: static
-TripwireAdminRoutes : split in api // reset ?
-??# Catch Model Binding???? => generic as in config, or specify in your model ?
-When a hacker tries to change your routes and tries to access impproper missing models then you can catch this by recode honeypot, that it is is just one of the many wires remove xuid generate reset url, how is this not blocked by tripwire ?
+recode honeypot, that it is is just one of the many wires generate reset url, how is this not blocked by tripwire ?

-returning an exception is slower than an abort code checksum validator-calculator in one ? what does :redirect_url do in json response ?

-Add to your model that you want to protect

-datetime offset is in minutes, but variable is specified as just offset, whyy is datetime in 'Y-m-f' ??

 regext, this replaces a space with an optional space, so unionselect is also recognized, this is not good I guess
     public static function makeWhitespaceSafe(string $signature): string